mgebele/eth_daily_price_change_pred/README.md

 - ...

 ## Project Organization
-│
+│<br />
-├── README.md                               <- The top-level README for developers using the project.
+├── README.md                               <- The top-level README for developers using the project.<br />
-│
+│<br />
-├── requirements.txt                        <- Containing the python packages incl. versions used within this project.
+├── requirements.txt                        <- Containing the python packages incl. versions used within this project.<br />
-│
+│<br />
-├── automated_trading_bot                   <- Including the code and the results of the deployed python code which predicts daily based on the new data input
+├── automated_trading_bot                   <- Including the code and the results of the deployed python code which predicts daily based on the new data input<br />
-│
+│<br />
-├── calculated_datasets                     <- The datasets calculated from the ipynbs in ml_model -> dataset_generation
+├── calculated_datasets                     <- The datasets calculated from the ipynbs in ml_model -> dataset_generation <br />
-│
+│<br />
-├── data                                    <- Raw data from glassnode and yahoofinance used for calculating the datasets │
+├── data                                    <- Raw data from glassnode and yahoofinance used for calculating the datasets<br />
+│<br />
-└── scripts                                 <- Python scripts used within this project.
+└── scripts                                 <- Python scripts used within this project.<br />
-    │
+    │<br />
-    ├── dataset_generation                  <- Scripts to generate the "calculated dataset".
+    ├── dataset_generation                  <- Scripts to generate the "calculated dataset". <br />
-    │
+    │<br />
-    ├── final_models                        <- Ipynbs which contain the best and most current versions of the ml-model to predict the target most accurately.
+    ├── final_models                        <- Ipynbs which contain the best and most current versions of the ml-model to predict the target most accurately.<br />
-    │
+    │       <br />
-    ├── model_development                   <- Scripts used within the development of the final model in combination with the best features.
+    ├── model_development                   <- Scripts used within the development of the final model in combination with the best features.<br />
-    │
+    │<br />
-    └── model_output                        <- Xlsx files containing the performance of different models, model parameters and features.
+    └── model_output                        <- Xlsx files containing the performance of different models, model parameters and features. <br />